cap-js/cds-dbs/README.md

 This is a monorepo for our SQL Database Services.

-It contains subfolders for the [base database service implementation](./db-service/)as well as the implementation of this interface for [sqlite](./sqlite/) and [postgres](./postgres/).
+It contains subfolders for the [base database service implementation](./db-service/) as well as the implementation of this interface for [sqlite](./sqlite/) and [postgres](./postgres/).
-Each of the subfolders is published as inividual npm module.
+Each of the subfolders is published as individual npm module.

 Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/databases).